 Generally speaking, yes – most experts believe that there are very minimal risks associated with feeding dogs bully sticks as long as they are properly prepared and stored.

-Just be sure to buy your bully sticks from reputable sources, and watch your dog while they chew on it.
+Just be sure to buy your bully sticks from reputable sources, and watch your dog while they chew.

-If they become too short, it can turn into a choking hazard.
+If they become too short, they can turn into a choking hazard.

 Also, you do not want bully sticks to become a meal replacement.